AndyCubico/RPG_Progression/docs/index.md

 This is a page created by Andreu Nosàs Soler, student of the Bachelor’s Degree in Videogame Design and Development from CITM.
-It is an introduction of progression systems and a guide in how to create them in a RPG.
+It is an introduction to progression systems and a guide in how to create them in a RPG.

 # Introduction